Do you want to automatically log out idle users in WordPress?

 By default, the plugin displays a login popup and does not redirect users.
 You can enable the ‘Enable Redirect’ option to redirect users to any page you want.

-After you have reviewed and changed settings, don’t forget to click on the ‘Save Changes’ button to store your settings.
+After you have reviewed and changed your settings, don’t forget to click on the ‘Save Changes’ button to store them.

 Setting Up Different Timeout Settings Based on User Roles

 If you want to set timeout rules based on user roles and capabilities, then you can do so under the ‘Advanced Management’ tab on the plugin’s settings page.

 First, you need to select the user roles that you want to set up differently from the global settings.
 After that, you will be able to select a different timeout period and redirect, or even disable timeout settings for that user role.